Test case prioritization using test case diversification and fault-proneness estimations: Methodology

 \subsection{Proposed test case prioritization method}

-As mentioned, the proposed method consists of four steps.
-The first step (clustering phase) was explained in section~\ref{prop_clus_pred_method}.
-In the second step (defect prediction phase) which has been described in section~\ref{sec:prop_def_pred_method} the fault-proneness of code units is estimated and this estimation is used to prioritize the test cases In the next steps.
+As mentioned, the proposed TCP method consists of four steps.
+In the first step (defect prediction phase) which has been described in sections ~\ref{sec:prop_def_pred_method} and~\ref{sec:defect_prediction_implementation}, the fault-proneness of code units is estimated and this estimation is used to prioritize the test cases in the next steps.
+In the second step (clustering phase) which was explained in section~\ref{prop_clus_pred_method}, test cases are grouped into multiple clusters.

-In this section, we will describe the third and fourth steps of the algorithm.
-In the third step, the test cases of each cluster are prioritized internally, with respect to each other.
-In this work, we use the total prioritization strategy which was mentioned in section~\ref{sec:traditional_strategies}.
-We can also internally prioritize the test cases according to their fault-proneness order which is gained in the defect prediction phase.
+In this section, we will describe the third and fourth steps of the algorithm in detail.
+In the third step, the test cases of each cluster are prioritized internally, concerning each other.
 In the fourth step, we use an iterative approach.
 In each iteration, a test case is selected (according to the internally prioritized order) from each of the clusters.
-After that, the selected test cases are prioritized again using the total prioritization strategy.
+After that, the selected test cases are prioritized using a prioritization strategy.

+Algorithm~\ref{alg:proposed_tcp_nofp} shows the pseudo-code of the proposed TCP method.
+In lines 1-2, the distances between test cases are computed based on their coverage value and agglomerative clustering is executed to cluster the test cases.
+Lines 3-5, show the third step which is prioritizing the test cases internally in each cluster.
+For this purpose, we use the additional prioritization strategy which was mentioned in section~\ref{sec:traditional_strategies}.
+The additional strategy has been shown to have significant performance among coverage-based TCP strategies~\cite{hao2015optimal}.

+Finally lines 6-16, describe the fourth step at which in each iteration of the while loop, a test case is selected from each cluster and added to the $\textit{tests}$ set.
+After that, the selected test case set is prioritized using the total prioritization strategy.
+Using the additional prioritization is not necessary for this step, as clustering has already limited duplicate code coverage between clusters.

+Algorithm~\ref{alg:proposed_tcp_with_fp} uses the same procedure as Algorithm~\ref{alg:proposed_tcp_nofp}, also adding incorporation of fault-proneness into the method.
+In line 1 of Algorithm~\ref{alg:proposed_tcp_with_fp}, the defect prediction method described in Section~\ref{sec:prop_def_pred_method} is executed to extract a fault-proneness value for each unit of the code.
+Line 2 computes the distances between test cases after element-wise multiplication of the coverage matrix into the fault-proneness vector.
+Lines 3-18 are the same as Algorithm~\ref{alg:proposed_tcp_with_fp}, with the difference of using $\mathsf{maxPrioritization}$ for prioritizing test sets in lines 5 and 15.
+We define $\mathsf{maxPrioritization}$ as sorting test cases in descending order by the maximum of fault-proneness of units covered by each test case.